vedph/pythia/docs/storage.md

 Additionally, the database can include a superset of calculated data essentially related to word forms and their base form (lemma).

 First, spans are used as the base for building a list of **words** (`word`), representing all the unique combinations of each token's language, value, part of speech, and lemma.
 Each word also has its pre-calculated total count of the corresponding tokens.
-The link between each word and all its tokens is stored in `word_span`.

 In turn, words are the base for building a list of **lemmata** (`lemma`, provided that your indexer uses some kind of lemmatizer), representing all the word forms belonging to the same base form (lemma).
 Each lemma also has its pre-calculated total count of word forms.